codefresh-io/docs.codefresh.io/_docs/testing/test-reports.md

 You can also
 use any [external secrets that you have defined]({{site.baseurl}}/docs/integrations/secret-storage/) (such as Kubernetes secrets) as values by clicking on the lock icon that appears next to field.

-If you have already specified the resource field during secret definition the just enter on the text field the name of the secret directly, i.e. `my-secret-key`.
+If you have already specified the resource field during secret definition, just enter on the text field the name of the secret directly, i.e. `my-secret-key`.
 If you didn't include a resource name during secret creation then enter the full name in the field like `my-secret-resource@my-secret-key`.

 ### Connecting Azure storage